ipfs/ipfs-desktop/README.md

 Contributing translations in your language is particularly valuable!
 We use Transifex to manage internationalization, which means you don't need to change a single line of code to add your translations — just sign up for a Transifex account.

-Because IPFS Desktop app includes text from [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) and [IPLD Explorer](https://github.com/ipfs-shipyard/ipld-explorer), you'll want to join all three Transifex projects in order to see all the text:
+Because IPFS Desktop app includes text from [IPFS Web UI](https://github.com/ipfs/ipfs-webui) and [IPLD Explorer Components](https://github.com/ipfs/ipld-explorer-components/), you'll want to join all three Transifex projects in order to see all the text:
 - https://www.transifex.com/ipfs/ipfs-desktop/
 - https://www.transifex.com/ipfs/ipfs-webui/
 - https://www.transifex.com/ipfs/ipld-explorer/